Numerics and analysis of Cahn--Hilliard critical points: Convexity

 In the following sections we consider the volume-constrained minimizers; that is, we consider the minimizers of the energy \eqref{ephi} over the set

 where the ``volume'' $\nu(\cdot)$ is given by \eqref{nu}.
 We are interested in geometric properties of the minimizers.
 For simplicity of notation, we will write $u$ instead of $\uo$.

 We would like to understand convexity of the superlevel sets of the constrained minimizers.
 Based on the numerics (see for instance Figure~\ref{fig:closeup}), it seems likely that the superlevel sets are convex not only near the maximum but for all values up to some critical value, at which point the convexity changes and the sublevel sets around the minimum become convex.
 Such a result is currently out of reach, but we will adapt a method of Caffarelli and Spruck to demonstrate convexity of superlevel sets under Hypothesis {\bf{(H2)}}, below.
-Before turning to this result, we recall some basic facts from the previous analysis.
+Before turning to this result, we summarize some basic facts from the previous analysis.

 We begin by recalling two results from \cite{GWW} and \cite{GWW20}.
-We recall first that, according to the mean condition, the definition of $\nu(\cdot)$, and Lemma 2.9 from \cite{GWW}, one has the following uniform bounds. \begin{lemma} For any $\omega_1>0$ there exists $\phi_0>0$ such that for all $\phi\in(0,\phi_0)$, any volume-constrained minimizer $u$ for $\omega\in[\omega_1,\xi^{3}/2]$ satisfies
+First, according to the mean condition, the definition of $\nu(\cdot)$, and Lemma 2.9 from \cite{GWW}, one has the following uniform bounds. \begin{lemma} For any $\omega_1>0$ there exists $\phi_0>0$ such that for all $\phi\in(0,\phi_0)$, any volume-constrained minimizer $u$ for $\omega\in[\omega_1,\xi^{3}/2]$ satisfies

 \end{lemma} The upper bound $\phi_0$ from Lemma \ref{bound} is the only restriction we will place on $\phi>0$ for the rest of the article.
 As a consequence of the uniform bounds, any constrained minimizer is smooth and satisfies the Euler Lagrange equation